openmobilityfoundation/governance/technical/Understanding-MDS-APIs.md

 | **Key benefits/features** | - Allows agency to publish geography-based regulations (ex: restricted riding/parking areas, vehicle caps, etc.)<br>- Providers can automatically adjust their services/apps as policies change<br>- Removes need to manually communicate policy changes to providers<br>- Works via a static webpage or as a dynamic API |
 | **Drawbacks** | - Some complex policies / rules may not be supported by API<br>- Newer MDS API with limited software tools available to implement<br>- Need to set provider expectations for how/when policies will change |
 | **Who is it for** | - Agencies focused on dynamic or real-time management of right-of-way<br>- Agencies with technical capacity to host and run this API | - Agencies that want to streamline the publishing of their regulations<br>- Agencies that want to adapt regulations dynamically (ex: to reflect street closures or special events) |

+## Additional APIs

+Three additional APIs support the core MDS APIs:
+- [`geography`](https://github.com/openmobilityfoundation/mobility-data-specification/tree/main/geography) - Geography API looks at spatial coverage and boundaries that define where the rules set out in the Policy API apply or that trigger data logging and reporting in the Agency, Provider and Metrics APIs (e.g. a geo-fenced zone where vehicle speeds are reduced or a boundary whose crossing initiates logging of vehicle trip characteristics).
+- [`jurisdiction`](https://github.com/openmobilityfoundation/mobility-data-specification/tree/main/jurisdiction) - Jurisdiction API is used to define and communicate hierarchical or overlapping administrative or operational areas associated with specific data access rights.
+This API also enables co-ordination among different agencies.
+- [`metrics`](https://github.com/openmobilityfoundation/mobility-data-specification/tree/main/metrics) - Metrics API establishes common methodologies for creating indicators from MDS data.
+This API defines common indicator semantics and ensures that indicators are consistently being calculated.
+It thus provides the basis for consistent processing and the production of comparable outputs raw data on the mobility operator side that can be incorporated into data-reporting mandates.